rezahh107/SmartAlloc/README.md

 Event-driven student support allocation with Gravity Forms + Exporter.

+## Project Overview

+SmartAlloc pairs students with mentors through an event-driven workflow and integrates with Gravity Forms for data collection.
+The plugin emphasizes scalable exports, observability, and a three-layer caching strategy to keep allocations fast and reliable.

 ## Description

 SmartAlloc is a comprehensive WordPress plugin designed for automatic mentor allocation to students.
 It features an event-driven architecture, config-driven export functionality, and seamless integration with Gravity Forms.